-Kexiang Wang, Xin Li, Bo Li, Huanhuan Xu, Hong Qin
+Kexiang Wang, Xin Li, Member, IEEE Computer Society, Bo Li, Huanhuan Xu, and Hong Qin, Senior Member, IEEE

-Abstract-This paper presents a theoretical volumetric modeling framework to construct a novel spline scheme called restricted trivariate polycube splines (RTP-splines).
-The RTP-spline aims to generalize both trivariate T-splines and tensor-product B-splines, with a special emphasis on using solid polycube structure as underlying parametric domains and strictly bounded blending functions within such domains.
-Volumetric RTP-splines are uniquely constructed in a top-down fashion, through four major steps: (1) extending the polycube domain to its bounding volume via space filling; (2) building B-spline volume over the extended domain with restricted boundaries; (3) inserting duplicate knots through adding anchor points and performing local refinement; and (4) removing exterior cells and anchors.
-Besides local refinement inherited from general T-splines, our RTP-splines have the following attractive advantages: (a) naturally modeling solid objects with complicated topologies/bifurcations as a one-piece continuous representation without domain trimming/patching/merging, (b) guaranteed semi-standardness [1] so that the functions and derivatives evaluation is very efficient, (c) restricted support regions of blending functions, preventing control points from influencing other nearby domain regions that stay opposite to the immediate boundaries.
-These features are strongly desirable for certain applications such as isogeometric analysis.
-We conduct extensive experiments on converting complicated solid models into RTP-splines, and demonstrate the proposed spline to be a powerful and promising tool for volumetric modeling and other scientific/engineering applications where multi-attribute datasets are prevalent.
+Abstract-This paper presents a volumetric modeling framework to construct a novel spline scheme called restricted trivariate polycube splines (RTP-splines).
+The RTP-spline aims to generalize both trivariate T-splines and tensor-product B-splines; it uses solid polycube structure as underlying parametric domains and strictly bounds blending functions within such domains.
+We construct volumetric RTP-splines in a top-down fashion in four steps: 1) Extending the polycube domain to its bounding volume via space filling; 2) building the B-spline volume over the extended domain with restricted boundaries; 3) inserting duplicate knots by adding anchor points and performing local refinement; and 4) removing exterior cells and anchors.
+Besides local refinement inherited from general T-splines, the RTP-splines have a few attractive properties as follows: 1) They naturally model solid objects with complicated topologies/ bifurcations using a one-piece continuous representation without domain trimming/patching/merging.
+2) They have guaranteed semistandardness so that the functions and derivatives evaluation is very efficient.
+3) Their restricted support regions of blending functions prevent control points from influencing other nearby domain regions that stay opposite to the immediate boundaries.
+These features are highly desirable for certain applications such as isogeometric analysis.
+We conduct extensive experiments on converting modeling and other scientific/engineering applications where data sets with multiattributes are prevalent.